-after the bootcamp, participate in a written interview and write a technical article (on a topic of your choice) for the TechLadies blog;
+Do a written interview and a technical article (on a topic of your choice) for the TechLadies blog.

-Don't worry if it sounds scary!
-We're here to help you at the bootcamp! 💪💪💪
+Don't worry if it sounds scary, we’ve programs to help with the technical tasks! 💪💪💪

-These workshops are open to all women who are keen to learn.
-It is not obligatory to sign up for the Bootcamp to attend Pre-Bootcamp workshops.
+3 pre-bootcamp workshops are conducted to equip women with basic programming skills to code complete the technical task for their application.
+These workshops are open to all women.
+It is not obligatory to sign up for the Bootcamp to attend these workshops.

 Women interested in completing the technical task can attend this session to ask questions & get help for their submission apps.

-Applications close on 15 Aug so make sure you submit your completed Technical Task and application form to be considered for the Bootcamp.
+Applications close on 15 August so make sure you submit your completed Technical Task and application form to be considered for the Bootcamp.3

-Bootcamp applicants will be notified of their application statuses, on a rolling basis, latest by 4 Sep.
-You may be contacted if we have questions about your application, so do keep your eyes peeled on your email inbox!
+Applicants will be notified of their statuses, on a rolling basis, latest by 4 Sep.
+You may be contacted if we have questions, so do keep your eyes peeled on your email inbox!4

-The Bootcamp will start with 2 days of Level Up workshops which will allow chosen participants to balance the set of skills needed for developing the product.
-Level Up workshops will take place on 11 Sep and 19 Sep afternoon/evening (attendance is obligatory).
+The Bootcamp will start with 2 days of Level Up workshops for chosen participants to balance the set of skills needed.
+Level Up workshops will take place on 11 Sep and 19 Sep afternoon/evening (attendance is obligatory).5

 Anna has 6 years of experience in IT and has worked at HP Inc as a Program Lead in marketing operations.
 She enjoys building projects from scratch and observing how the efforts of the team shape every program into something meaningful.
 She is part of the TechLadies core team, driving the Bootcamp program as an organiser, and hoping to use her experience to create a positive change for women in tech.
 She believes that when women support each other, magic happens.
 Anna is a certified Yoga instructor, passionate about holistic health and mind-body balance.